XYOracleNetwork-v1/web-developer.xyo.network-react/docs/diviner.md

 they may implement the component however they wish.
 The key is that the interactions between a diviner and an archivist must be proved through a bound witness to validate the data.

 ## Prerequisites
+- You must have node installed.
+If you don't, the easiest way to get `node` and `npm` is through [`homebrew`](https://brew.sh/) a package manager for Apple systems, for Linux systems use the package manager for your distro.

+- You must also have yarn installed: `homebrew`: `brew install yarn` or your Linux package manager.

 - You must have [docker](https://www.docker.com/get-started) installled and running
   - There are instructions on how to install and run docker in the [get started]((https://www.docker.com/get-started)) guide